sourcery-ai-experiments/QuarticSDK/docs/dev_guide/basic.md

 This refers to the context frame entity which contains the details of the tag.
 Tag contains all the properties of the base Entity defined above.

 ### occurrences
-The method returns all the occurrences of the given ContextFrame in the form of `EntityList` where each object refers to `ContextFrameOccurrence`
+The method returns all the occurrences of the given ContextFrame in the form of `EntityList` where each object refers to `ContextFrameOccurrence`.

 ## ContextFrameOccurrence
 ---